-When the Oracle at Delphi declared Socrates to be the wisest man in Athens, Socrates set out to disprove it—thus validating the oracle—for he was the only man able to admit the scope of his own ignorance.
+When the Oracle at Delphi declared Socrates to be the wisest man in Athens, Socrates set out to disprove it—thus validating the oracle—for he was the only man able to accept the reality of his own ignorance.

 Knowledge is available to anyone who seeks it.
-Abraham Lincoln was an autodidact and perhaps one of the greatest and wisest men who ever lived.
-One does not require an institution to seek knowledge.
 Still, a humble acknowledgement of one’s own limitations can and should lead to a desire to learn.
 The ultimate aim of knowledge is self-knowledge.
 We live in a weird and wonderful universe brimming with mysteries and unique challenges.
-Knowing ourselves so that we may find and know the divinity who dwells within us is the ultimate reason for living.
+Knowing ourselves so that we may find and know the divinities who dwell within us is the ultimate reason for living.

 C. G. Jung taught that we exist to expand consciousness and there is nothing quite so expansive as discovering that you yourself are the God you seek.